oli-lang/oli/README.md

 # Oli

-> Minimalist sintax to create DSL-based description languages for general purposes
+> Elegant and declarative minimalist language for general purposes

 > **work in progress**